 I then removed the cigarette lighter and fabricated a plate and installed two switches and indicator lights in its place.
 One switch deactivates the automatic power antenna the other switch turns on my fog lamps.

 Next I wanted to replace the steering wheel.
-Removal of the non-original steering wheel required my conventional steering wheel puller to be placed under the steering wheel.
+I had replaced this steering wheel some time ago, but this new one that I had purchased looked better.
+Removal of the old steering wheel required my conventional steering wheel puller to be placed under the steering wheel.
 The steering wheel is then attached to the hub via long bolts.

 A few turns on the puller and the wheel hub should come off easily.

 The new steering wheel required a ground connection to activate the horn button.
 There is no such provision.
-I fabricated a ground connection. (see photographs below).
+I fabricated a ground connection. (red arrow second photographs below).

 New steering wheel installed with horn ground adapter installed under the wheel hub retaining screw.

 Attach the appropriate wires for the horn button.
 Excess wiring is easily folded into hub recess. (photograph below).

 Attach horn button assembly.
 The leather steering wheel consists of two different color leather coverings.

 Interior console modifications complete.

 New steering wheel install completed.
 I chose this steering wheel style because it matches the XJ-S Pre-HE interior perfectly.